Comrade44/networking-lab/demo/DEMO.md

 Azure Virtual WAN simplifies the management of vnets and routing in a hub-and-spoke topology (and other topologies):
 - Routes are created and propagated automatically, including for default internet-bound traffic
 - Peerings are created and managed automatically as spokes are added to the hub
+- Scales better for multi-region WANs, as it removes the need for multiple peerings and UDRs in code